makersacademy/chitter-challenge/docs/review.md

 The relevance of the subsequent steps may depend on how far the reviewee got with their challenge.

-# Step 2: Structure and supporting files
+# Step 2: Structure and Supporting files

 ## Installation Instructions should be in README